-To normalize the volume of converted files using Peak method check "Adjust volume ..." option in Effects tab and choose "Peak" in the dialogue window if it is not selected yet.
-To open the dialogue window, click on "Loudness" button.
+To normalize the volume of converted files using the Peak method check the "Adjust volume ..." option in the Effects tab and choose "Peak" in the dialogue window if it is not selected yet.
+To open the dialogue window, click on the "Loudness" button.

 Target Level of Peak Normalization

-Press "...dBFS" button to select Target Level of normalization, expressed in dBFS (Decibels relative to Full Scale).
+Press the "...dBFS" button to select the Target Level of normalization, expressed in dBFS (Decibels relative to Full Scale).
 0.0 dBFS is assigned to the maximum possible digital level.

-Click on seconds button to change the length of Fade In or Fade Out effect.
+Click on the Seconds button to change the length of the Fade In or Fade Out effect.

-Check "Limit duration ..." option to limit the length of converted audio.
-We recommend using "Limit Duration" option to quickly check if conversion results are as expected.
+Check the "Limit duration ..." option to limit the length of converted audio.
+We recommend using the "Limit Duration" option to quickly check if conversion results are as expected.

-Click on seconds button to change the maximum duration of converted audio.
+Click on the Seconds button to change the maximum duration of converted audio.